Last update: 10-Mar-2014 05:24 UTC

 The historic insertions are documented in the

-leap-seconds.list file, which can be downloaded from the NIST FTP servers.
+leap-seconds.list file, which can be downloaded from NIST.
 This file is updated at intervals not exceeding six months.
 Leap second warnings are disseminated by the national laboratories in the broadcast timecode format.
 These warnings are propagated from the NTP primary servers via other server to the clients by the NTP on-wire protocol.
 The leap second is implemented by the operating system kernel, as described in the white paper The NTP Timescale and Leap Seconds.
 Implementation details are described on the Leap Second Processing page.

 Figure 1: NTP Data Formats